blinklet/blog-posts/Published/network-simulators-page/network-simulators-page.md

 [Kathará](https://www.kathara.org/) is a network emulator that can run either on a single host leveraging Docker or on a cluster using Kubernetes.
 It can run network emulation scenarios on a variety of operating systems such as Windows, Mac, and Linux, and in other environments such as data centers or the public cloud.
 It allows configuration and deployment of virtual networks featuring SDN, NFV, and traditional routing protocols, such as BGP and OSPF.
 Kathará offers Python APIs that allow user to script the creation of network scenarios.

-Kathará was created by the original developers of [Netkit](https://www.netkit.org/) and is intended to be the next evolution in network emulation.
-Kathará is backwards-compatible with Netkit labs.
-The Netkit project's web site has a long list of interesting lab scenarios to practice, with documentation for each scenario.
+Kathará was created by the original developers of [Netkit](https://www.netkit.org/).
 A [fork of the original Netkit](https://github.com/netkit-jh/netkit-jh-build) is still being maintained by another author and has [updated documentation](https://netkit-jh.github.io/docs/).

 Please **<a href="https://www.brianlinkletter.com/tag/netkit/">click here to see my posts about Kathará and Netkit</a>**.

 Kathará web site: <a href="http://www.kathara.org/" target="_blank" rel="noopener noreferrer">http://www.kathara.org/</a>
-Netkit web site: <a href="http://wiki.netkit.org" target="_blank" rel="noopener noreferrer">http://wiki.netkit.org</a>

 <a name="labtainers"></a>